 When will I see the results?
 Most of the fading happens 6 – 12 weeks following the treatment.
 If you are healthy and don’t smoke you may get a more rapid fading

 How much does it cost?
-We charge $150 per session (for both eyebrows).
-This includes numbing cream
+We charge $180 per session (for both eyebrows).

 Do Back to Blank Laser Tattoo Removal offer any other cosmetic tattoo removal services such as lips or eyes?
 We offer complimentary removal of radiotherapy marker tattoos.
 We don’t offer lip or eyeliner tattoo removal as these can be risky and are best performed by medical practitioners.